Nicole Thorne Sizzles In High-Cut Black Bikini: ‘Mentally Here’

 “You look amazing,” a fourth person commented.

 The model is no stranger to flaunting her enviable curves while rocking racy outfits in her online snaps.
-She’s become known for parading around in body-baring garbs.
+She’s become known for parading around in body-baring garb.

 As previously reported by The Inquisitr, Nicole recently got the pulses of her followers racing when she opted for a sheer, black corset and a pair of skintight shorts with lace detailing.
 That post was also a hit among fans.
 To date, it’s raked in more than 14,000 likes and over 200 comments.